Where are they now? Tottenham’s first starting XI of the Redknapp era

 But the former England international quickly fell out of favour at White Hart Lane and after a number of loan spells retired at the age of 29 having fallen out of love with the game.

-He now lives in Marbella, where he co-owns a restaurant.
+He now lives in Marbella, where he runs a group of restaurants and bars.

 Remarkably, Modric’s quality and suitability for the English game was coming under question after joining Tottenham from Dinamo Zagreb in the summer of 2008 for £16.5million.

 Not sure what he’s been up to since, like.

 The scorer of Tottenham’s third in the 89th minute and the answer to the quiz question ‘who scored the first England goal of Fabio Capello’s tenure?’

 Injuries began to curtail Jenas’ career and he now works as a pundit.